-To get the most therapeutic benefit, you have to consume at least 6 grams of xylitol a day to reduce tooth decay.
-That is why you have to be aware of the products you are buying!
+To get the most therapeutic benefit, you must consume at least 6 grams of xylitol daily to reduce tooth decay.
+That is why you must be aware of the products you buy!

 Here is a study, “The effect of xylitol on dental caries and oral flora” if you want to read more in-depth on xylitol.

 The best dry mouth lozenges on the market

 The best dry mouth lozenges on the market and that I recommend to my patients and family are the following 3 products;

 These lozenges come in a pack of two, so you get a better bang for your buck.
 These are mint flavoured.
 They have a ⭐️ 4.5-star rating.